jisqyv/MIT/participate.md

     section_id: about
     background_style: bg-primary
     title:
-    text: 'Come and join one of our ongoing or future computations '
+    text: 'Come and join one of our ongoing or future computations.
+'

   - type: participateservices.html